canovandres/XadamaWebappARA/README.md

 :-------:|------------
 Client | The client would see its shopping history, its bookings and its profile.
 Employee | The employee will be able to see its working schedule.
 Administrator | Will be able to change information of the web page, like prices, descriptions...
-Services | Shop (ticket, merchandising, bus...), bookings (hotel, restaurant…), shopping cart, personalized planning.

-* Private EN List: Client, employee, administrator, ticket
+* Private EN List:
+  * Client: The client will be able to see information about public entities, make bookings, buy products and make a personalized tour
+  * Employee: The employee will be ablo to see its time table and do the same things than a client
+  * Administrator: The administrator will be able to update de information of the database and register employees

 * ##### Possible improvements
   - [ ] Social networks